gicentre/litvis/documents/tutorials/geoTutorials/geoImporting.md

 ```

 The `-g` option ensures the installed packages are available globally from any directory.
-The `gdal` package will be used for the the map projection work; `shapefile` for the conversion from shapefile to `geoJson`; `ndjson-cli` splits json files into separate lines to ease processing; `topojson` does the conversion to topoJson and the topology-preserving simplification; and `d3-geo-centroid` is used for generating centroid locations from polygons.
+The `gdal` package will be used for the map projection work; `shapefile` for the conversion from shapefile to geoJSON; `ndjson-cli` splits JSON files into separate lines to ease processing; `topojson` does the conversion to topoJSON and the topology-preserving simplification; and `d3-geo-centroid` is used for generating centroid locations from polygons.

 To keep things flexible, we'll also define a `path` function in Elm pointing to the base directory where all data for this tutorial are stored.
 You can leave the default as shown below to load the data from the giCentre data repository or replace it with a local folder if you have your own copy of the data.